dumblob/ULKL/README.md

 * *tricky-accessible characters* (especially the national ones)
 * other issues with keyboard typing...

-This project offers you a solution which mitigates among others the above-mentioned issues by introducing an **easy-to-remember** and **easy-to-learn** way of having conceptually uniform keyboard layout for **each latin-based language**.
+ULKL mitigates these issues by introducing an **all-encompassing**, easy to remember & learn way of having a uniform keyboard layout for **each latin-based language**.

 The layout design idea is thus:

-> put the nationalized characters at places, where your fingers expect them to be **without pressing any modifiers**
+> put the nationalized characters at places, where your fingers expect them to be *without pressing any modifiers*

-Modifiers are keys like `Shift` `Ctrl` `Alt` etc. In other words, typing `č` will use the same finger as typing `c`.
+Modifiers are keys like `Shift` `Ctrl` `Alt` etc. It means that typing `č` will use the same finger as typing `c`.
 The same holds for `Č` and `C` - even here, only one modifier is needed for both cases - the `Shift`.
-This allows one to very quickly switch between layouts without the need to learn anything.
+This allows one to very quickly switch between layouts **without the need to learn** anything.
 Exceptions to this rule, where finger overloading would happen, still guarantee a position of the symbol enough logical to be learned in a second.
 The following graphics explains it on the `czed` (ltgt variant) example.

 FIXME add here a colorful picture (an animated gif?)